 In this situation, the provisions set out in 73.4.1 still apply in respect of fortnightly payments of Living Allowance directed to the payee identified in 71.7.1.
-This means that, although the boarding school or hostel is not entitled to any payments for a student where s/he does not commence in a term, the student is entitled to their normal fortnightly entitlement of Living Allowance up to and including the day s/he became aware that s/he would not be resuming study.
+This means that, although the boarding school or hostel is not entitled to any payments for a student where they do not commence in a term, the student is entitled to their normal fortnightly entitlement of Living Allowance up to and including the day they became aware that they would not be resuming study.